gocircuit/circuit/README.md

 * Command-line and programmatic access to the API
 * Integration with Docker

-In a typical circuit scenaio:
+In a typical circuit scenario:

 * Provisioning engineers ensure newly provisioned machines start the zero-configuration circuit server as a daemon on startup.
-* Operations engineers program start-up as well as dynamic-response behavior via command-line tool or lanuage bindings.
+* Operations engineers program start-up as well as dynamic-response behavior via command-line tool or language bindings.

 Circuit programs (sequences of invocations of the circuit API) are not declarative (as in Puppet, Chef, etc.).
 They are effectively imperative